Subscribe

 Propolis from bee

-is a medicinal fungus with a variety of biological activities.
+herb, a fungus with a variety of biological activities.
 Reishi

 has long been used as a folk remedy for promotion of health and longevity